-Letting of property
+Letting of immovable goods

-Letting property is a service and includes leasing and letting.
+Letting property is a service, and includes leasing and letting.
 It does not include supplies of freehold equivalent interests.
 Lettings are exempt from VAT.

 However, a landlord may opt to tax a letting except where: